Wintellect/MSLearn/Introduction to Python/includes/2-use-variables-types-and-operators.md

 ### Exercise: Initializing Variables for Importing Airport Data

-**Step 1.** If not open, open the "Prepare US State Airport Data" notebook created in the previous exercise.
+1. If not open, open the "Prepare US State Airport Data" notebook created in the previous exercise.

-**Step 2.** Add a new Python cell to the end of the notebook.
+1. Add a new Python cell to the end of the notebook.

-**Step 3.** Add to the cell the following Python code:
+1. Add to the cell the following Python code:

 ```python
 download_url = 'https://t4dmsftlabsdata.file.core.windows.net/airlinedata/airports.csv?st=2018-12-26T18%3A09%3A02Z&se=2018-12-27T18%3A09%3A02Z&sp=r&sv=2018-03-28&sr=f&sig=7WumCj0WoxOt0RZ875Xcj45%2FYgLrqhYf757gUErYj0I%3D'